Whole Chicken Recipe

 After an overnight stay in the fridge the skin will appear drier and darker than before it was salted it.
 The photo gallery below contains a comparison shot of a freshly spatchcocked chicken (back right) vs. one that was dry brined overnight (front left).

 Just before putting it on the grill season the bird with your rub of choice.
 Remember to avoid salt-containing rubs since the chicken is already brined.
-A couple of our favorites are Memphis Dust and Simon and Garfunkel.
+Looking for a salt-free rub?
+Check out our line of Premium Salt-Free Rubs!

 We’re going to cook the chicken at 325˚ to 350˚ F, so follow the lighting instructions for a long duration hot & fast cook.
 Add your favorite smoke wood, if desired, to the coals.
 We like pecan or apple.
 Get the wood onto the coals early to ensure good smoke flavor throughout the cook.
 Poultry absorbs smoke much more readily than pork or beef so start with a small wood chunk.
 It is also unforgiving of dirty smoke so be sure you’re smoke looks thin white or thin blue before you add the meat.

 Place the chicken breast side up and as flat as possible onto the indirect side of the grill.
 This will help cook the chicken evenly.
 Face the legs away from the Slow ‘N Sear.
 The legs and thighs will cook slightly faster than the breast because they are smaller, but this is OK since we want the legs/thighs to cook to a higher final temperature (175˚ F or higher) than the breast meat (160˚ F).
 Place a digital thermometer into the thickest part of the breast to monitor the internal temperature of the chicken as it cooks.